zingale/computational_astrophysics/content/elliptic_multigrid/relaxation/relaxation.md

     memory.
 We keep only a single $\phi$ and update it as we sweep from $i = 0, \ldots, N-1$.

-A variation on G-S iteration is red-black Gauss-Seidel (think of a checkerboard).
+* Red-black Gauss-Seidel: this is a variation on G-S iteration that does the update of the odd and even zones separately.
+The name comes from thinking about a checkerboard: with our update, the black squares depend only on the red and the red squares depend only on the black.
+So we can update them in 2 separate passes.

   * First update the odd points&mdash;they only depend on the values at the even points

   * Next update the even points&mdash;they only depend on the values of the odd points

   The advantage of this is that it makes it much easier to parallelize via domain decomposition.
 We'll use this approach going forward.

 ## Boundary conditions